hyuunnn/resume/CV.typ

 #resume-item[
   - Developed and contributed to the backend of the KEEPER club's website at Pusan National University.
   - Utilized Java, Spring Boot, JPA, Spring Data JPA and JUnit5.
+  - Experienced in identifying and reporting vulnerabilities due to API defects.
 ]

 #resume-entry(